Tale of Kamdev’s humiliation

 Shukadeva related to Parikshit the tale of Kamadev’s humiliation.
 Sridhar Swami calls Rasleela as Kama-vijay leela (defeating of Kamadeva- Hindu equivalent of cupid).
-Jagad guru Ballabhacharyaji decribes it as Lords Divy Vihar (divine enjoyment).
+Jagadguru Vallabhacharya describes it as Lords Divya Vihar (divine enjoyment).
 The purpose of describing this tale is just that common people should reflect on the selfless love of Gopis for Lord Krishna and experience the love of God for them as well.

 Lord is an embodiment of Rasa (Pleasure):

-After conquering Brahma and other gods, ego of Kamadev had surged to great heights.
+After conquering Brahma and other gods, ego of Kamdev had surged to great heights.
 He, therefore, requested God to quench his thirst for war.
-God invited Kamadev to visit Vrindavana on the night of Sharad Purnima (Full moon night) in season preceding winter), and told him that on that divine night.
+God invited Kamdev to visit Vrindavan on the night of Sharad Purnima (Full moon night) in season preceding winter), and told him that on that divine night.
 He would enjoy the company of crores of Gopis.
 “If I have slightest passion for any of them, you will win, otherwise you will lose.”

-In Vrindavana on the bank of Yamuna, Gopis saw Vrindavana Vihari (epithet for Krishna) near their familiar cadamb tree.
+In Vrindavana on the bank of Yamuna, Gopis saw Vrindavan Vihari (epithet for Krishna) near their familiar cadamba tree.
 Yogmaya adorned all the Gopis from tip to toe.
 In fact those Gopis were not ordinary women.

 Gopis, however said: “Govind, we have come to you leaving all the mundane lusts behind.
 Now going back is like ruining over lives.It is the greatest misfortune if someone returns to mundane affairs even after being at your feet.”
 These words that reflected divine feelings of Gopis pleased Lord.
 He began to enjoy their company.
 But a feeling of ego began to creep in the minds of Gopis because of lord’s closeness.
 They began to assume themselves as highly fortunate.
 To remove their ego, Lord disappeared right among them.